-(The double-slit experiment is not proof of any of the above.
+The double-slit experiment is neither proof nor suggestion of any of the above.

 And though some things can’t be ruled out since we don’t know for certain, it doesn’t mean that all’s equal — we do know how nature works to an extent, and some theories have a greater probability of being true than others.)

 The reason I concern myself with this so much is that, not knowing any better, I used to believe some similar ideas.
 I’d read some things by people who sounded like they knew what they were saying, watched “What the Bleep Do We Know?, etc.

 …and then I accessed the giant library that is the internet and found that those ideas were misguided at best, even if well-intentioned.